Danny Green (footballer, born 1988): Luton Town

 On 4 July 2015, Green signed a two-year contract with League Two club Luton Town, linking back up with manager John Still who had first signed him at Dagenham & Redbridge in 2009.
 He made his debut in a 1–1 draw away to Accrington Stanley on the opening day of 2015–16.
 Green scored his first goals for Luton in consecutive matches when he opened the scoring in a 2–1 win at home to Leyton Orient in the Football League Trophy on 1 September, before netting the final goal in a 3–1 win away to Cambridge United four days later.
 However, he fell out of favour after Still felt he lacked "urgency" and "passion".
 In his first league appearance for almost two months, Green opened the scoring in a 2–0 win over Barnet at Kenilworth Road on 14 November.
 He scored his fourth goal of the season 10 days later in a 4–3 defeat at home to Carlisle United.
 Green netted a penalty kick after a foul on Craig Mackail-Smith in another 4–3 defeat, on this occasion at home to Northampton Town on 12 December.
 Green scored his fifth goal in 10 league starts for Luton in a 3–2 win away to Exeter City a week later.
 On 30 April 2016, Green suffered a double leg break during a 2–0 defeat away to Northampton Town.
 He finished 2015–16 with 30 appearances and six goals.
 Green missed the entire 2016–17 season as a result of the injury, and was released when his contract expired at the end of the season.
 Manager Nathan Jones said "we've put it out that Danny won't be moving forward with us, but Danny knew that and we've got to make sure he comes back safely and prolongs his career and we think we've done that".

 Chelmsford City

 Green went on trial with newly relegated League Two club Port Vale in July 2017, before signing for National League South club Chelmsford City in August 2017.
 On 26 August 2017, Green made his debut as a 58th-minute substitute in a 2–0 win over Truro City.

 Concord Rangers

 On 13 May 2018, Green signed for fellow National League South club Concord Rangers on a two-year contract.
 Green took on the role of player-coach in June 2020.

 On 16 October 2022, it was announced that Green had left the club.

+Coaching career

+In November 2025, Green was appointed assistant manager of Isthmian League Premier Division club St Albans City.